-1.2.
-Objectives of this data collection protocol
+1.2 Objectives of this data collection protocol

-This protocol has been commissioned by Masyarakat dan Perikanan Indonesia, MDPI, and the IMACS program under USAID.
 This document is a guide for the data collection process at handline tuna landing sites within Indonesian archipelagic and EEZ waters.
 It includes: a chapter with seven Standard Operating Procedures, covering various aspects of the data collection process, and a chapter describing the Data Collection Process, both for daily port sampling forms and monthly unloading forms.